siduction/sidu-manual/data/en/0313-part-gdisk_en.md

 **Booting with UEFI**

-If UEFI is to be used for booting, a **FAT** formatted **EFI System** partition (type "*ef00*" ) must be created as the first partition, and an unformatted **BIOS boot** partition (type *"ef02"* ) must be created as the second one.
+If UEFI is to be used for booting, a **FAT** formatted **EFI System** partition (type "*ef00*" ) must be created as the first partition.
 The first partition contains the boot loader(s).
-During the installation of siduction, any choices made by install-gui as to where to install the boot loader are ignored if the aforementioned partitions exist.
+During the installation of siduction, any choices made by install-gui as to where to install the boot loader are ignored if the aforementioned partition exist.
 The siduction boot loader is stored in the *EFI system* partition at `/efi/siduction`.
 The EFI system partition is also mounted as `/boot/efi` as long as the option `mount other partitions` is selected.
 The mount of the *EFI system* partition does not need to be specified in the installer.

 **Booting with BIOS**